ga-wdi-boston/js-reference-types/README.md

 #### Parameters and Arguments

-When you create a function, you specify the parameters (the formal parameters, variables local to the function).
-When you call a function, you specify the arguments (whose values become the actual parameters, which are the values that the formal parameters are set to when your function executes).
+When you create a function, you specify the parameters.
+When you call a function, you specify the arguments (which are the values that the parameters are set to when your function executes).

 In JavaScript, functions can be defined as taking zero or more arguments.